PFython/cleverdict/README.md

     >>> x.to_lines(start_at=7, ignore=["password"])
     'My LAST\n'

+Finally the `.info()` method is covered in Section 6 as it requires a little more explanation first.

 ## 5. ATTRIBUTE NAMES AND ALIASES

 By default `CleverDict` tries to find valid attribute names for dictionary keys which would otherwise fail.
 This includes keywords, null strings, most punctuation marks, and keys starting with a numeral.
-So for example specifying a key of `7` (integer) automatically creates an alias `"_7"` (string) for use as an attribute name:
+So for example using a dictionary key of `7` (integer) will automatically generate an alias of `"_7"` (string) to use as an attribute name:

     >>> x = CleverDict({7: "Seven"})